• Play the sound file

 Of course, there's a worm in every apple.
 Just when you've got into that seventies mood and you're thinking that the Bee Gees and double-knit leisure suits are pretty cool, you suddenly find yourself thinking of Jimmy Carter.

-05 — How to fix illegal immigration.
-The premises of the meat-packing firm Swift and Co. got raided in six states last week because the firm is hiring illegal aliens.
+premises of the meat-packing firm Swift and Co. got raided in six states last week because the firm is hiring illegal aliens.
 Good.

 Now ex-employees of Swift and Co. are suing the firm for conspiring to depress wages by hiring those aliens.
-Double good.
+Double good!
 Since we can't get rid of the trial lawyers, let's enlist them in the fight against illegal labor.

 This is the key to the illegal immigration problem: no jobs, no problem.